irishes/Orion-Repository/README.md

 <a href= https://github.com/USGS-Astrogeology/ISIS3/blob/dev/README.md>
 here for both the conda base environment & isis3</a><br>

-**DO NOT INSTALL THE COMPLETE ISIS3 DATA DISTRIBUTION**: It is far too big to be useful for this application
+**DO NOT INSTALL THE COMPLETE ISIS3 DATA DISTRIBUTION**:

+It is far too big to be useful for this application
-'miniconda3 isis3'
- must be installed in the host pc directory (miniconda3 must be python 3.6 or higher python 2.7 has not been tested extensivly)

 The default install location for both programs should be sufficient.

 **Important: When the conda enviornament install asks you if you would like to add the conda path to your .bashrc file, you must put yes to give the main command line access to your conda